cardano-foundation/developer-portal/docs/native-tokens/overview.md

 Technically speaking, there is no real difference between "regular" token/native assets and NFTs.
 Both of them can be created with a transaction issued through the cardano node cli and are native assets.

-Compared to "regular" native assets ranging from only 1 unit to multiple millions, an NFT is a single native asset that can not be re-minted or destroyed, living forever on the blockchain.
+Compared to fungible native assets, which can range into millions of interchangeable tokens, an NFT is a single native asset that can not be re-minted or destroyed, living forever on the blockchain.